-This is a continuation of the blog 8 Ways Glyphosate Derails Our Health – Part 1.
+This is blog 3 of a 4 part series on glyphosate.
+In the blog 8 Ways Glyphosate Derails Our Health – Part 1.

 3. As a Trace Mineral Disruptor.